-Birmingham might not be Venice, but one fact us Brummies know and like to rave about in order to one up the Italian city is that there are more canals in Brum.
-Luckily, locals and visitors can soon explore the multiple canals within Birmingham and the surrounding areas with the return of Roundhouse Birmingham’s kayak tours.
+Birmingham might not be Venice, but one fact we Brummies know and like to rave about in order to one-up the Italian city is that there are more miles of canals in Brum.
+Luckily, locals and visitors can explore the multiple canals within Birmingham and the surrounding areas with Roundhouse Birmingham’s kayak tours.

 You may have seen the city on foot, via the bus, tram or train, but have you discovered it from the water?
-From April onwards, the charity Roundhouse will be offering you the chance to see Birmingham from a different perspective with their guided kayak tours on the canal.
+The charity Roundhouse offers you the chance to see Birmingham from a different perspective with its guided kayak tours on the canal.

 As you paddle along the water, you’ll be given several snapshots into Birmingham’s heritage and plenty of opportunities to see Birmingham’s landmarks from a different view.
 Even though you’ll be heading towards the International Convention Centre, The Cube, The Mailbox and the heart of Britain’s canal system, Gas Street Basin, kayakers will still be able to discover quieter areas along the blue highway.